Int3facechain/networks/int3-test-1/integration.md

 ```bash
 make install
 ```
 The command above builds and installs the `int3obsd` binary to `$GOPATH/bin`.

+### Init the observer

 After that, `int3obsd` can be used to initialize the configuration.
 ```bash
 int3obsd init
 ```